vmware-clarity/clarity-guidance/1015-label-design-guidance.md

 ## Guidance

 - Design teams **must** keep labels short and concise to ensure they are easy to read and quickly understood.
 - Design teams **must not** use all capital letters in labels.
 Using all caps can confuse users, making them think the label is a button or actionable element.
-This also impacts readability and accessibility, as screen readers may interpret all caps differently, and users with cognitive impairments may find it harder to read.
+This also impacts readability and accessibility, as screen readers might interpret all caps differently, and users with cognitive impairments might find it harder to read.
 - Design teams **must not** use multiple lines of text within a single label to keep the interface clear and easy to scan.
 - Design teams **should** use parentheses for any additional metadata required within the same label to keep the information organized and easy to read.
 - Design teams **should** use [clickable labels](https://clarity.design/documentation/label#clicking-labels) to perform actions related to the label, providing a more intuitive user experience.